Cheuk Mei Mei: Trial

 On 6 January 1992, Deputy Public Prosecutor Jennifer Marie informed the court how customs officers on routine surveillance had spotted Cheuk and Tse disembarking from a Thai Airways flight and pulled them in for questioning.
 They subsequently found heroin strapped to their thighs and lower legs, as well as in their shoes.
 Cheuk had 2.18 kg of heroin and Tse had 2.19 kg of heroin in their possession respectively.
 The Prosecution claimed that when Tse was questioned by officers shortly after his arrest about the substance strapped to his body, he replied it was "pak fun", which the literal translation from Cantonese is "white powder" but in Hong Kong is the slang term for heroin, whereas Cheuk replied that she did not know what was in the plastic bags.

 On 7 January 1992, Cheuk testified in her defence that she thought she was smuggling gold jewellery into Singapore from Bangkok.
 She claimed a man who she was having an affair with named Fei Chai persuaded her to come with him to Bangkok, however he was then unable to travel.
 He pleaded with her to still go ahead, as his life would be in danger if the jewellery was not moved to Singapore.
-She met Tse, who she knew casually, at Kai Tak airport in Hong Kong, where they both flew out to Thailand together.
+She met Tse, whom she knew casually, at Kai Tak airport in Hong Kong, where they both flew out to Thailand together.
 They met 3 other men in Bangkok, who subsequently tied packages to her legs just before they boarded a flight to Singapore.
 Cheuk claimed she did not ask what they contained, as she was in a bad mood at the time.
 Tse remained silent when called to give his defence, though his lawyer Freddy Neo testified that Tse had previously declared in a written statement after his arrest that he had agreed to take "something" to Holland for a moneylender he owed HK$30,000 to.